ldwilker10/predicting_diabetes_project/README.md

 - Recall Score: 0.6212121212121212

-Other models that were tested included a simple Decision Tree Classifier Model and a simple K-Nearest Neighbors Model.
+Two other models that were tested included a simple Decision Tree Classifier Model and a simple K-Nearest Neighbors Model.
 These were not pursued after initial simple models due underperforming when compared to the Baseline Model and the Random Forest Classifier Model.

 ## Best Model Results